Taisiias/formmailer/README.md

 If email was sent successfully, JSON response `{ result: "ok" }` will be returned.
 Or `{ result: "error", description: "error details description" }`, in case of an error.

-### Plain text and HTML templates for email subject and body
+### Email templates

 FormMailer is using [Mustache.JS](https://github.com/janl/mustache.js) templates for email body and subject.
 Email can be sent both as plain text and as HTML.
-Sending out HTML emails cab be turned off by setting `enableHtmlEmail` to `false` in config.
+Sending out HTML emails can be turned off by setting `enableHtmlEmail` to `false` in the config.

 Path to plain text email template is `./assets/plain-text-email-template.mst`.

 Path to HTML template is `./assets/html-email-template.html`.

+Subject template can be edited in `subject` FormMailer setting.

-Template contains the following fields:
+Template contains the following variables:

-Field  | Description
+Variable  | Description
 --------|-------------
 `formName` | _formname form POST request
-`incomingIp` | Request connection remote address `mustacheTemplateData` | Data contained in POST request `refererUrl` | Referrer URL from POST request
+`incomingIp` | Sender IP address `mustacheTemplateData` | Data contained in POST request `refererUrl` | Referrer URL from POST request